seungecon/seungecon.github.io/_pages/about.md

 I am a tenure-track associate professor of finance at Saïd Business School, Oxford University.
-During Spring - Summer 2023, I am visiting Princeton University's Economics Department and the Bendheim Center for Finance

 -----